 - a new crib from sara and her hubby to use while andrew's waits for new parts. oh yeah, he broke his crib.

-- a new changing table also from sara and her hubby since andrew's is cheaper made and guess what? broke and isn't worth us working hard to fix it.
+a new changing table also from sara and her hubby since andrew's is

 - the smell of the powder the barber uses after a hair cut - both andrew and his cousin smell terrific today.